Timeseries

 comparing consecutive rows.

-rows that are decreasing in value), and `'any'` (consider rows
+* `'decreasing'` (only consider rows that are decreasing in value)

-that are either increasing or decreasing; sign is ignored);
+* `'any'` (consider rows that are either increasing or decreasing;

-:param strict: flag to enable/disable appending of a flag column for
+strict: Flag to enable/disable appending of a flag column for

 each column in the provided DataFrame.
 If set to `True`, will